Best hot hatchbacks 2021

 Britain loves a good hot hatch.
 They provide fun, useable performance in an affordable, practical, everyday package.
 But which are the best hot hatches on sale today?

 The modern motorist has an excellent selection of hot hatches to choose from, ranging from the small and sporty VW Up!
 GTI, to the larger, faster Honda Civic Type R and Hyundai i30 N. Better still is that while the performance of hot hatches has increased, the running costs still remain fairly low, meaning you get a great balance of smiles per mile and miles per gallon.
+In fact, one of the cheapest cars on our list - the Hyundai i20 N - is our 2021 Hot Hatch of the Year.

 Thanks to mechanical and electronic trickery, the latest hot hatches are able to deliver enough performance to embarrass sports cars and even some supercars.
 Cars such as the BMW M135i xDrive have four-wheel drive to boost their performance, while the latest Ford Focus ST and Renault Megane RS use trick electronics and front diffs to boost front-wheel traction.